shijiew555/nanoGPT/README.md

 ### Data Analysis

 - **Timing Data**: The time taken for optimizer to step for an iteration was recorded for each optimizer during training.
-- **Bootstrap Resampling**: To estimate the distribution of mean times, bootstrap resampling was performed 1000 times for each optimizer's timing data.
+- **Bootstrap Resampling**: To estimate the distribution of mean times, bootstrap resampl
+- **Removing outlier**: The measurements in the first step is excluded due to initialization and cold cache, which is not representative of all steps.

 ### Visualization